byiringiroscar/Ruby-enumerable/README.md

 # 📖  Code Enumerable <a name="about-project"></a>

-<b> Morse Code Decoder</b> is a simple ruby application for checking the method and return the specified response
+<b> Enumerald </b> is a simple ruby application developed to help understand ruby modules.

 ## 🛠 Built With <a name="built-with"></a>